BuassaM/alx-system_engineering-devops/0x01-shell_permissions/README.md

-objective of the tasks, What do the commands chmod, sudo, su, chown, chgrp do
+What do the commands chmod, sudo, su, chown, chgrp do

 Linux file permissions